UplandsDynamic/simple-photo-management/README.md

   - `sudo mkdir -p /var/log/django;`
   - `sudo touch /var/log/django/spm.log`

+- Change ownership of the log directory and its log file to the user running the app, e.g.:

+  - `sudo chown -R django /var/log/django/`

 - Create the database tables, using the commands:

   - `python manage.py makemigrations;`
-  - `python manage.py makemigrations spm_api;`
+  - `python manage.py makemigrations spm_app;`
   - `python manage.py migrate`.

 - If running for the first time (i.e. your persistent database folder is empty), define a superuser by issuing the following commands from the application's root directory `python manage.py createsuperuser`.

-- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the appropriate directory (ensure the path to the `static` directory has been correctly configured in your reverse proxy configuration).
+- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the appropriate directory (ensure the path to the `static` directory has been correctly configured in your web server configuration).

+- Restart the gunicorn server, e.g.: `systemctl restart gunicorn.service`

 - Now visit the app's administration area in your web browser (e.g. `https://your.domain.tld/admin`).